amitmse/in_Python_/Others/README.md

 ----------------------------------------------------------------------------------------------------

 ### Check Bias and Variance:
-- Check bias in human decision-making is carried over to the development.
-The data-generating process itself can be biased.
-One way to identify data bias is by benchmarking with other models.
-Random selection of development sample.
-- Assess model's bias (error due to assumptions).
-- Assess model's Variance (sensitivity to training data fluctuations).

 #### To check above performance:
 - Cross-Validation: It reveals model's performance is consistent across different data samples, indicating lower variance.
 It also helps identify if the model's assumptions are too restrictive, leading to high bias.